Nina Alovert: Biography

-Alovert was born in Leningrad in 1935.
+Alovert was born in Leningrad in 1935 to folklorist and literary scholar Elena Aleksandrovna Tudorovskaya and chemist Nikolai Nikolaevich Alovert.
 She graduated from Leningrad State University with a Master of Arts degree in history.
 With interest in history and ballet dance, she started her career as a curator for the Comedy Theatre Museum.
 She then worked for the Komissarzhevskaya Theatre and the Lensoviet Theatre as a photographer.
 In the early 1950s she worked as a photographer for the Kirov Ballet (now the Mariinsky).

 In 1977, Alovert moved to the United States.
-She had been photographing Mikhail Baryshnikov from the start of is career until his defection from the Soviet Union to Canada.
+She had been photographing Mikhail Baryshnikov from the start of his career until his defection from the Soviet Union to Canada.
 She resumed working with Baryshnikov after moving to the United States.
 While in the US, she worked for Dance Magazine and Ballet Review as a freelance photographer.
 Russian newspapers in the United States, such as Novoe Russkoe Slovo and Novy Amerikanets, featured photographs of ballet taken by Alovert.
 She has published her photographs in many journals and books in Russia and in other countries, and has held solo shows in New York City, London, St. Petersburg, and other centers.